mvestola/helsinki-testbed2-android/DEVELOPMENT.md

 * Android SDK (API level 8)
 * Git

-Preferred IDE is IntelliJ IDEA.
+Preferred IDE is IntelliJ IDEA and preferred operating system is Linux.

 Android frameworks used